llvm/llvm-project/clang/docs/UsersManual.rst

    * ``16`` - Forces ``_Float16`` operations to be emitted without using excess
      precision arithmetic.

-.. option:: -fcx-limited-range:

-   This option enables the naive mathematical formulas for complex division and multiplication with no NaN checking of results.
-The default is ``-fno-cx-limited-range``, but this option is enabled by the ``-ffast-math`` option.

-.. option:: -fcx-fortran-rules:
+.. option:: -fcomplex-arithmetic=<value>:

-   This option enables the naive mathematical formulas for complex multiplication and enables application of Smith's algorithm for complex division.
+   This option specifies the implementation for complex multiplication and division.

+   Valid values are: ``limited``, ``smith``, ``full`` and ``extend``.

+   * ``limited`` Implementation of complex division and multiplication using algebraic formulas at source precision.
+Overflow and non-finites values are not handled.
+   * ``smith`` Implementation of complex division using the Smith algorithm at source precision.
+Smith's algorithm for complex division.
      See SMITH, R. L. Algorithm 116: Complex division.
 Commun.
 ACM 5, 8 (1962).
-The default is ``-fno-cx-fortran-rules``.
+     Overflow is handled.
+   * ``full``  Implementation of complex division and multiplication using a call to runtime library functions (generally the case, but the BE might sometimes replace the library call if it knows enough about the potential range of the inputs).
+Overflow and non-finite values are handled.
+   * ``extend`` Implementation of complex division using algebraic formulas at higher precision.
+Overflow is handled.

 .. _floating-point-environment: